-Deploy and Patch 3rd Party Software: The Automox platform is capable of deploying, patching, and enforcing required software on endpoints and servers.
+Deploy and Patch Third-Party Software: The Automox platform is capable of deploying, patching, and enforcing required software on endpoints and servers.
 You can also blacklist unwanted software to prevent malicious or unsafe apps from appearing your network.

 Automox interfaces with the Windows update application on the endpoint and can work with or without a WSUS server.
 Automox fully manages patch scheduling and delivery, or can be used in concert with WSUS as a local repository.

-Automox supports a growing list of 3rd party software that can be natively deployed and patched.
+Automox supports a list of third-party software that can be natively deployed and patched.
 You can find the full list here.
-If we do not natively support a particular software, it can always be deployed and patched through the Custom Policy engine.
-Have a title we need to support?
-Add it to Automox’s public roadmap.
+If we do not natively support a particular software, it can always be deployed and patched through the custom policy engine.

 These are download links for each operating system: 32-bit CentOS, Fedora or RedHat, 64-bit CentOS, Fedora or RedHat, 32-bit SUSE, 64-bit SUSE, 32-bit Debian or Ubuntu, 64-bit Debian or Ubuntu, macOS, Windows.